parkie0517/SCPNet/README.md

 # SCPNet
 This repo is based on the official SCPNet code.

+## 0. Purpose of this Repository
+The official SCPNet code is out of date.
+So when you try following their description of installing the envrionment, you will run into endless errors.
+So I decided to write a new repo that helps you run the official SCPNet code :D

 ## 1. Environment Setup Guide (Works as of 2024-04-02)
 - python==3.7 ✅
-    - conda create -n SCPNet python=3.7
+    - conda create -n SCPNet_MF python=3.7
-    - conda activate SCPNet
+    - conda activate SCPNet_MF
     - conda config --set ssl_verify false
 - torch 1.10.0, cuda==11.3 (if you get a Conda HTTP error, keep on reinstalling until it finishes.
 There is no possible solution for this as this is a network issue) ✅
     - conda install -y pytorch==1.10.0 torchvision==0.11.0 cudatoolkit=11.3 -c pytorch -c conda-forge